w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Backing (B) of block N + 1 and inclusion (I) of block N happen on the same relay chain block, and new parablocks are generated before the previous parablock has been included.
-[Contextual execution](#contextual-execution) is obtained by a relay parent (not necessarily the latest block) and the latest included parablock ancestor in the [unincluded segment](#unincluded-segments).
-In 24 seconds, four parablocks, P1 to P4, have been included in the relay chain, and P5 has been backed.
+[Contextual execution](#contextual-execution) is obtained by a relay parent (marked with an X, not necessarily the latest block) and the latest included parablock ancestor in the [unincluded segment](#unincluded-segments).
+In 12 seconds, two parablocks, P2 and P3, have been included in the relay chain, and P4 has been backed.

 The diagram below shows parablocks on their way from being generated to being backed and included into the relay chain in the context of asynchronous backing.